 - Interviewing Techniques: Strategies for a successful interview will be reviewed as well as the various types of interview techniques students may face.

-- Internship Search Strategies: The various methods for conducting an effective internship search will be discussed.
+- Job/Internship Search Strategies: The effective methods for conducting an effective job or internship search will be discussed.

 - Graduate School Preparation: From the search process to application materials, the steps to research graduate schools will be reviewed.